internetarchive/nomad/README.md

 Setting up your repo to deploy to production is easy!

-- add a CI/CD Secret `NOMAD_TOKEN_PROD` with the nomad cluster value (ask tracey or scott)
+- add a CI/CD Secret `NOMAD_TOKEN_PROD` with the nomad cluster value (archive.org: ask tracey or scott)
   - make it: protected, masked, hidden
 ![Production CI/CD Secret](img/prod.jpg)
 - Make a new branch named `production` (presumably from your repo's latest `main` or `master` branch)
   - It should now deploy your project to a different `NOMAD_ADDR` url
-  - Your default hostname domain will change from `.dev.archive.org` to `.prod.archive.org`
+  - Your default hostname domain will change from `.something.example.com` to `.prod.example.com`
 - [GitLab only] - [Protect the `production` branch](https://docs.gitlab.com/ee/user/project/protected_branches.html)
   - suggest using same settings as your `main` or `master` (or default) branch
 ![Protect a branch](img/protect.jpg)

-### Deploying to staging nomad cluster (archive.org only)
+### Deploying to a staging nomad cluster
-Our staging cluster will deploy your repo to a running container on one of its VMs.

-Setting up your repo to deploy to staging is easy!
+Setting up your repo to deploy to staging is easy.

-- add a CI/CD Secret `NOMAD_TOKEN_STAGING` with the nomad cluster value (ask tracey or scott)
+- add a CI/CD Secret `NOMAD_TOKEN_STAGING` with the nomad cluster value (archive.org: ask tracey or scott)
   - make it: protected, masked, hidden (similar to `production` section above)
 - Make a new branch named `staging` (presumably from your repo's latest `main` or `master` branch)
   - It should now deploy your project to a different `NOMAD_ADDR` url
-  - Your default hostname domain will change from `.dev.archive.org` to `.staging.archive.org`
+  - Your default hostname domain will change from `.something.example.com` to `.staging.example.com`
 - [GitLab only] - [Protect the `staging` branch](https://docs.gitlab.com/ee/user/project/protected_branches.html)
   - suggest using same settings as your `main` or `master` (or default) branch, changing `production` to `staging` here:
 ![Protect a branch](img/protect.jpg)